CLIP-VG: Self-paced Curriculum Adapting of CLIP for Visual Grounding

+\textbf{Network Architecture.} We primarily utilize CLIP ViT-B/16 as the backbone, where the image and text encoder is a 12-layer Transformer.
+The image encoder of CLIP comprises 12 heads with a hidden dimension of 768, and its output is aligned to 512.
+The text encoder of CLIP has 8 heads and a hidden dimension of 512.
+The length of the image encoder's token embedding is 197, while the text encoder's token has a length of 77.
+The cross-modality Transformer only consists of 6 layers, 8 heads, and a hidden dimension of 512.
+To achieve multi-level representation perception, we extract intermediate features from layers [1,4,8,12] in the image encoder of CLIP.

 \textbf{Inputs.} Previous work set the image size to 640×640 and the maximum expression length to 40.
 Since our model is based on CLIP, we set the image size to 224×224 and the maximum expression length to 77.
 Specifically, the long side of the image is resized to 224, while the short side is padded to 224, and the language token is filled with empty tokens when the sentence is insufficient for alignment.
-We extract the [1,4,8,12]-layer features of the image encoder to realize the multi-level representation perception.

 \textbf{Training Details.} Our framework and experiments are all based on PyTorch by using 8 Nvidia RTX3090 GPUs.
 Our model is optimized end-to-end with AdamW optimizer.
 The initial learning rate of the cross-modal grounding module is $2.5\times10^{-4}$.
 All datasets use a cosine learning rate schedule.
 Training 90 epochs for all models.
 The batch size is set as 64.
 To maintain a fair comparison, other unspecified settings are consistent with Pseudo-Q\cite{jiang2022pseudo} and TransVG\cite{deng2021transvg}.